sungilkim94/Kim-PE-Data/README.md

 May 18, 2026 - Changed exit type classification to match classification used in forthcoming work

-Jun 8, 2026 - Added three hospitals to the 2015 Apollo/RCHP acquisition:
+June 8, 2026 - Added three hospitals to the 2015 Apollo/RCHP acquisition:
 - Eliza Coffee Memorial Hospital (pn 010006)
 - Shoals Hospital (pn 010157)
 - Paris Regional Medical Center (pn 450196)
 - (Thanks to Maggie Reid (Oregon Health & Science University) for pointing out these omissions)

+June 16, 2026 - Added the variable "stac_status_dispute_flag" to easily identify hospitals which are short-term designated in POS but not short-term designated in other sources (AHA, Medicare procedural volume, HCRIS)